-Entergy Arkansas, Inc. offers an Optional Net Metering Service Schedule to qualified customers that generate electric power using solar, wind, hydropower, geothermal, or qualified biomass resources.
+Entergy Arkansas, Inc. offers a Net-Metering Service Schedule to qualified customers that generate electric power using solar, wind, hydropower, geothermal, or qualified biomass resources.
 Net Metering is a means of crediting these customers for energy they supply to the grid while billing them for energy they consume from the grid.
-Net Metering is available to residential customers whose Net Metering facilities have generator capacity up to 25 kilowatts and to non-residential customers whose Net Metering facilities have generator capacity up to 300 kilowatts.
-Customers may not take service under the Optional Net Metering Service Schedule if they are already taking service under any other tariff with provisions for alternative source generation or co-generation.
+Net Metering is available to residential customers whose Net Metering facilities have generator capacity up to 25 kilowatts (or generator capacity representing the customer’s highest residential usage in the previous twelve months) and to non-residential customers whose Net- Metering facilities have generator capacity up to 300 kilowatts.
+Customers may not take service under the Net-Metering Service Schedule if they are already taking service under any other tariff with provisions for alternative source generation or co-generation.

-With Net Metering, the kilowatt-hours produced by the customer and supplied to the grid offset the kilowatt-hours supplied to the customer in that month (net kilowatt-hours).
+With Net- Metering, the kilowatt-hours produced by the customer and supplied to the grid offset the kilowatt-hours supplied to the customer in that month (net kilowatt-hours).
 If the customer sends more kilowatt-hours to the grid than used, the kilowatt-hours charge is zero that month.
-The kilowatt-hours generated by the customer in excess of the kilowatt-hours used are accumulated and credited to the customer in subsequent billing periods during the calendar year through December or until the accumulated balance has been depleted.
-Any accumulated net excess generation credit balance will expire at the end of each calendar year.
+The kilowatt-hours generated by the customer in excess of the kilowatt-hours used are accumulated and credited to the customer’s account associated with the meter physically attached to the customer’s net metering facility (designated meter) in the next applicable billing period.

 The utility is required to supply a meter at no charge capable of recording two-way electrical flows.
 If a non-standard meter is required, the additional cost of the non-standard meter will be paid by the customer.
 The customer will:

-- Submit a completed application describing the generator system.
+- Submit a completed Preliminary Interconnection Site Review Request describing the generator system.

 - Pay for the reasonable costs of connecting, switching, metering, transmission, distribution, safety provisions and administrative costs that are directly related to the interconnection and in excess of the corresponding costs if interconnection did not occur including: